piyushk07/AmdocsElectricityBillingSystem/README.md

 Calculate Bills: Calculates the electricity bill for a specific user.

-You can follow the on-screen prompts to navigate through the options and interact with the program.

 ## Contributing
 Contributions to improve this program are welcome!
 If you have any suggestions or enhancements, please open an issue or create a pull request.